ADJUSTING TO ONLINE LEARNING

 - Use technology (Canvas, Blackboard Collaborate Ultra, social media, Facetime, etc.) to connect with your classmates.
 Create a virtual study session or find ways to stay connected to support each other.
 Don’t be afraid to create the community that you need to succeed.

 - Attend your instructor’s virtual office hours.
 Even if it is just to say hello and thank them for continuing to be available to students.
 They will appreciate the engagement!

 - Check on each other and ask for backup.
 If someone has been absent from your group meetings or chat, ask them if they are still able to particpate.
 If you don't hear back, let your instructor know.

 Be an active participant in the campus community.

 - Schedule video calls with friends and family.
 Talking with loved ones is often really helpful when you’re stressed or nervous about something.

 - Taking a break to share updates on social media.
 If social media hasn't been your thing, you may find value in checking out new online platforms.
 You may find one that you like!

 - If you are feeling increasingly isolated, please speak up.
 Contact the Student Health and Counseling Center for support.

 CHECK OUT: Campus Activities and Engagement

-We'll miss seeing Rangers on campus, but thankfully, there is a place for social in social distancing.
+We know not all Rangers will be on campus, but thankfully, there is a place for social in social distancing.
 Share an Instagram post with hashtag #uwparkside, and it may end up here!